 - Cream of Jalapeño Soup

 Caribbean Habanero Hot Sauce

-1/2 lb (a heaping cup) fresh pineapple, cut in chunks
+- 1/2 lb fresh pineapple, cut in chunks

 - Put your pineapple, mango and habaneros in the bowl of a food processor or blender.

 - Process the fruit and peppers until they are completely smooth and pureed.
 Scrape down the side of the bowl as necessary.
-Be cautious, the fumes will be strong.
+Note: be cautious, the fumes will be strong.
+Keep your face averted.

 - Pour the puree into a saucepan.
 Add the rest of the ingredients and bring up to a simmer.
 Simmer for five minutes.
 Taste the sauce and adjust the seasonings.
 I added more lime juice and a touch more salt.

 - Put the sauce through a mesh strainer, pushing down firmly to get as much of the good sauce through as possible.

 - Let cool and then fill your bottles or jars.
 Refrigerate, and eat within the month.